-On March 8, 2022, the CGC Committee met to consider the base salaries for the NEOs and to receive the CEO's assessment and recommendations for adjustments.
-The CGC Committee considered several factors, including the individual tally sheets for each NEO that array the complete history of base salary, annual incentives and long-term incentives against the Comparator Group, individual performance, labour market conditions and the fact that there had been no increases since 2018 (except for Mr. Card in 2021).
+On March 12, 2024, the CGC Committee met to consider the base salaries for the NEOs and to receive the CEO's assessment and recommendations for adjustments.
+The CGC Committee considered several factors, including the individual tally sheets for each NEO that array the complete history of base salary, annual incentives and long-term incentives against the Comparator Group, individual performance and labour market conditions.

-The CGC Committee recommended (and the Board subsequently approved) the following changes to the base salaries effective March 1, 2022: Randy Watt \$312,000 (+4%); Neil Wotton \$312,000 (+4%); Murray Desrosiers \$280,000 (+12%); and Herb Thomas \$262,500 (+5%).
-In connection with the appointment of Barry Card as Interim Chief Executive Officer on March 4, 2022, his base salary was increased to \$416,000 (+39%) and, in connection with his appointment as Chief Executive Officer on August 1, 2022, his base salary was increased to \$450,000 (+8%).
+The CGC Committee recommended (and the Board subsequently approved) the following changes to the base salaries effective April 1, 2024: Barry Card \$525,000 (+16%), Neil Wotton \$331,000 (+3%); Jennifer Stubbs \$309,000 (+3%) and Murray Desrosiers \$297,000 (+3%).
+In accordance with his authority, the CEO approved the following changes to the base salaries effective April 1, 2024: Herb Thomas \$289,861 (+1%) and Clint Tisnic \$241,739.
+On August 1, 2024, Jennifer Stubbs base salary was increased to \$331,000 (+7%).

-On March 2, 2023, the CGC Committee met to consider the base salaries for the NEOs and to receive the CEO's assessment and recommendations for adjustments.
+On March 11, 2025, the CGC Committee met to consider the base salaries for the NEOs and to receive the CEO's assessment and recommendations for adjustments in conjunction with an executive salary compensation review completed by a compensation consultant.
 The CGC Committee considered several factors, including the compensation data for the Comparator Group, individual performance, labour market conditions and the timing of prior increases.
-The CGC Committee recommended (and the Board subsequently approved) the following changes to the base salaries of the NEOs effective April 2, 2023: Neil Wotton \$321,360 (+3%); Murray Desrosiers \$288,400 (+3%); and Herb Thomas \$285,578 (+9%).
+The CGC Committee recommended (and the Board subsequently approved) the following changes to the base salaries of the NEOs effective January 1, 2025: Barry Card \$570,540 (+9%); Jennifer Stubbs \$344,240 (+4%); and Neil Wotton \$344,240 (+4%).